-- 1. Course information is correct as of June 2019 and is subject to change at any time. - 2.
-Costs for 2020 will not be released until later in the year. - 3.
-Students will be required to drop a subject in order to undertake a TAFE course.
-Students on an ATAR pathway should limit undertaking Certificate I's or Certificate II's due to the contact hours required in classes within the College.
+- Course information is correct as of June 2022 and is subject to change at any time. - VETiS Funded No cost to student or school.
+Government subsidised.
+Eligibility criteria applies. - VPC# Vocational Placement is a compulsory assessable component of this qualification. - Students will be required to drop a subject in order to undertake a TAFE course.
+Students on an ATAR pathway should limit undertaking Certificate I's or Certificate II's due to the contact hours required in classes within the College. - Information and prices correct at time of printing and are subject to change.